neunhoef/shuntingyard/x/X.md

-    *8^   stops the mantissa and starts an exponent with basis 8 *10^  stops the mantissa and starts an exponent with basis 10 *x^  stops the mantissa and starts an exponent with basis 16 w8 or w16 or w32 or w64 or w128 selects size and w64 is the default
+    *8^   stops the mantissa and starts an exponent with basis 8 *10^  stops the mantissa and starts an exponent with basis 10 *x^  stops the mantissa and starts an exponent with basis 16 u    switches to unsigned
+    w8 or w16 or w32 or w64 or w128 selects size, wc and wl select
+         width of a C int or long respectively, the default is int or uint, which is exactly the same width as a pointer

 A string constant is recognized by the character `"`.
 Here are the rules to parse a string (TODO: explain better)